psobusiak/applover-pgf/paths/core/android.md

               - "knows how to analyse their risks and suitability for given task"
           - criteria: "Knows how and when to use more complex features of Kotlin such as:"
             examples:
-              - "Reified generic types"
+              - "reified generic types"
-              - "Generic type variance"
+              - "generic type variance"
-              - "Inline functions"
+              - "inline functions"
-              - "Custom property & interface delegation"
+              - "custom property & interface delegation"
           - criteria: "Has experience with some of the less-often used system features such as:"
             examples:
-              - "Media playback
+              - "media playback"
-              - "Download managers
+              - "download managers"
-              - "File handling"
+              - "file handling"
           - criteria: "Influences non-coding related issues"
             examples:
-              - "Takes time to analyse performance of the app and fixes any found issues"
+              - "takes time to analyse performance of the app and fixes any found issues"
-              - "Considers migrations between api/app versions"
+              - "considers migrations between api/app versions"
-              - "Seeks out opportunities to improve company-wide standards for Android development"
+              - "seeks out opportunities to improve company-wide standards for Android development"
-              - "Designs robust release process with optimised app bundles"
+              - "designs robust release process with optimised app bundles"
-              - "Tends to try out new libraries/tools when time allows"
+              - "tends to try out new libraries/tools when time allows"
-              - "Has good knowledge of Gradle build files and can modify more complicated parts of the build process"
+              - "has good knowledge of Gradle build files and can modify more complicated parts of the build process"
           - criteria: "Has good knowledge of designing the Android app even before coding"
             examples:
-              - "Is proficient with dependency injection library of choice"
+              - "is proficient with dependency injection library of choice"
-              - "Knows how to safely and efficiently use kotlin coroutines or RxJava to implement asynchronous operations"
+              - "knows how to safely and efficiently use kotlin coroutines or RxJava to implement asynchronous operations"
-              - "Implements more complicated view hierarchies, properly passing data between destinations"
+              - "implements more complicated view hierarchies, properly passing data between destinations"
-              - "Handles in-app navigations in a clear structured manner using recommended solutions (i.e. Navigation component), including deep links"
+              - "handles in-app navigations in a clear structured manner using recommended solutions (i.e. Navigation component), including deep links"
-              - "Has familiarity with the concept of paginated data and is able to implement basic paged lists"
+              - "has familiarity with the concept of paginated data and is able to implement basic paged lists"
-              - "Designs and implements local database solutions in the application using the recommended ORM (Room) or SQLite queries depending on the requirements"
+              - "designs and implements local database solutions in the application using the recommended ORM (Room) or SQLite queries depending on the requirements"
           - criteria: "Knows how to implement more complex use-cases"
             examples:
-              - "Implements complex layout files using the correct ViewGroups for the particular task"
+              - "implements complex layout files using the correct ViewGroups for the particular task"
-              - "Is able to properly use correct types of Services and Broadcast Receivers"
+              - "is able to properly use correct types of Services and Broadcast Receivers"
-              - "Implements complex push notifications behaviours"
+              - "implements complex push notifications behaviours"
-              - "Uses WorkManager or similar API to schedule asynchronous operations within the app"
+              - "uses WorkManager or similar API to schedule asynchronous operations within the app"
       - level: 4
         criteria:
           - "Writes exemplary Android code (both in logic and views) others strive to imitate"